Begin With the Outside of Your Home

 Organize Your Closets

-Buyers like to peek into closets to see if there is adequate storage for there possessions.
-Maximize the appearance of space through minimizing the number of items in your closets.
+Buyers like to peek into closets to see if there is adequate storage for their possessions.
+Maximize the appearance of space by minimizing the number of items in your closets.
 Ensure that all items are folded properly and organized.
+A stuffed closet means the home lacks adequate storage.

 Tidy up the Bedrooms

 The impression your bedroom should have on a buyer needs to be about the room - not you.
-To that end, your bed should be made, clothes and shoes should be out of site and this is the one place in the house where softer lighting is appropriate.
+To that end, your bed should be made, clothes, shoes, and dirty laundry should be out of sight.
+This is the one place in the house where softer lighting is appropriate.

 Paint Wherever Necessary

 Do not skip this step.
 With paint, you have a chance to freshen up walls that will add new life to your home.
-The entrance, heavily trafficked areas, doors, bathrooms and kitchens are the most common areas that will need a fresh coat of paint.
+The entrance, heavily trafficked areas, doors, bathrooms, and kitchens are the most common areas that will need a fresh coat of paint.
+Dollar for dollar, it's difficult to invest money in a better place than paint.

 - Ansley Park